 Youth Network Chair

 Four joint chairholders (including an INRS professor), 79 co-researchers, and 42 collaborators from 14 different universities: the Quebec Youth Network Chair takes a big picture approach to exploring the complex realities of young people age 15–29.
 Some 10 INRS researchers are part of this project, which has been awarded more than $4.5 million in funding over six years by Fonds de recherche du Québec – Société et culture (FRQSC) and Secrétariat à la jeunesse (SAJ) at Ministère du Conseil exécutif.
-Learn more (in French)
+Learn more (in French only)

 DIALOG provides an innovative forum for dialogue between First Peoples and the academic community.
 DIALOG was founded to promote research and co-construction and is committed to the development of just, egalitarian, and equitable social relationships.
 Created in 2001 and based at INRS, this strategic knowledge network is subsidized by Fonds québécois de recherche sur la société et la culture (FQRSC) and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Learn more (in French)